DestyNova/advent_of_code_2023/14/README.md

 All in all a good puzzle, even though I was slow to figure out the right numbers.

+### Update 10:08

+I heard from Hakan that solving it with tabling does work, and went back to check.
+Turns out I left out a `table` declaration in the most important place.
+The program was still quite slow though, taking about 5 minutes on the sample input.
+However, Picat's memory usage grew rapidly, up to about 25 Gb when I killed it at first.
+Adding a manual call to `garbage_collect/0` every 10,000 iterations or so seems to work, although it seems odd that Picat doesn't automatically do it on a more frequent basis.

+Then it occurred to me that I could batch several calls together in the tabled function.
+In fact, since we want to do a total of 1000000000 steps, we can really perform any number of cycles that divides evenly into this number.
+There's obviously some tradeoff somewhere, but I found that an `Unroll_size` of 1000 solves the problem in 3.6 seconds.
+Wow.
+I'll have to remember that trick!

 ## Timings (with hyperfine)

 ### Part 1